archlinux/pyalpm/docs/pyalpm/Database.rst

    .. py:method:: read_group(name: string)

-      Retreives the list of packages that belong to the group by the name passed
+      Retrieves the list of packages that belong to the group by the name passed

      :param str name: The name of the group (e.g., 'base')
      :returns: a list of package objects that correspond to the packages that